Canadiens Hall of Famer Guy Lafleur has heart surgery - WHIZ News

 MONTREAL (AP) — Montreal Canadiens Hall of Famer Guy Lafleur underwent quadruple bypass heart surgery on Thursday, the NHL club has confirmed.

-The Canadians say the procedure took place at the Centre hospitalier de l’Universite de Montreal (CHUM).
+The Canadiens say the procedure took place at the Centre hospitalier de l’Universite de Montreal (CHUM).

 The 68-year-old played in 1,126 NHL games from 1971 to 1991, finishing with 1,353 points (560 goals and 793 assists).